CAPLTER/caplter-research-protocols/DesFert/DesFert_Collector_Protocol.md

 * PVC hole liners (same diameter as auger and only a bit bigger than the dep collectors)
 * Pea gravel for the bottom of the auger holes
 * 1.5 m rebar to mount interplant collectors
-* Sledge hammer
+* Sledgehammer

 1. Randomly pick 2 individuals of *Larrea* and two interplant positions per site.
 Choose individuals outside of the fertilization (or control) plots and away from obvious human foot traffic, roadways, buildings, or animal activity.
 2. Augur a 40 to 50 cm hole beneath the shrub.
 3. Place PVC liner in hole.
 4. Pour 3 cm of pea gravel into hole to assist with drainage.
 5. Move or break dead branches if necessary to give the funnel some room - the funnel should be aboveground but not touching the bottom branches of the shrub nor the bottom of the hole.
-6. To install interplant collectors, pound in 1.5 m rebar with a sledge hammer at the selected site.
+6. To install interplant collectors, pound in 1.5 m rebar with a sledgehammer at the selected site.

 ### Changing out the dep collectors:
 1. Before leaving the field vehicle:
-   1. Fill the 500 mL Nalgene bottles with DI from the carboy.
+   1. Fill the 500 mL bottles with DI from the 3L bottles if the bottles are not already filled.
    2. Using the 20-gauge wire, attach the bird spikes to the screen-covered funnel.
-   3. Remove the Parafilm from the columns and attach the funnels.
+   3. Remove the PVC caps (w/o holes) from the columns and attach the funnels.
    4. Bring the following with you to the study plot: 4 collectors, 6 control columns (if necessary), filled Nalgene bottles, watering can, graduated cylinder, foil, baling wire, wire cutters, pliers, field data sheet & clipboard.
 2. Examine all collector funnels and remove any large material that has settled on them (e.g. leaves, twigs, animal excrement, etc.).
 Make a note of any large amount of materials removed or any unusual appearance of collectors/funnels.
 3. For beneath-shrub collectors: Pour the water from 1 Nalgene bottle into the graduated cylinder and measure out 500 mL of DI water.
 Pour into the watering can and sprinkle water over branch so that the majority (all if possible) of the water enters (and rinses) the funnel.